2016 Pittsburgh Steelers season: AFC Wild Card Playoffs: vs. (6) Miami Dolphins

 The Steelers had wrapped the regular season up with the #3 seed and played against the sixth-seeded Dolphins at home.
 The Steelers would draw first blood with Ben Roethlisberger finding Antonio Brown on 2 consecutive touchdown passes: from 50 and 62 yards out to make the score 14–0.
 The Dolphins got on the board later on when Andrew Franks kicked a 40-yard field goal to make it 14–3.
 In the second quarter, the Steelers made the score 20–3 when Le'Veon Bell ran for a 1-yard touchdown, although Chris Boswell missed his first extra point attempt of the season.
 The Dolphins closed out the first half when Franks kicked a 47-yard field goal to make it 20–6.
 In the second half, the Steelers scored twice when Boswell nailed a 34-yard field goal to make it 23–6.
 Bell then ran for an 8-yard touchdown to make it 30–6.
 In the fourth quarter, the Dolphins wrapped the scoring of the game up when Matt Moore, who was filling in for the injured Ryan Tannehill found Damien Williams on a 4-yard pass (with a failed two-point conversion) to make the final score 30–12.
+As of 2025, this remains the Steelers last playoff win at home.